 Wages and salaries of Armenian citizens, foreign citizens, and persons without citizenship are taxed at graduated income tax rates ranging from 24.4 to 36 percent.
 Income from receipt of pensions from the amount of voluntary funded insurance scheme, royalties, leasing, and interest received by Armenian citizens are subject to income tax at 10 percent, without making any deductions from ncome received.

-The following types of income for foreign citizens or persons without citizenship are subject to income tax, which should be withheld at the source through a tax agent.
+The following types of income are subject to income tax, which should be withheld at the source through a tax agent. by following rates:

 |Type of income||Rate|